Beliavsky/Fortran-code-on-GitHub/README.md

 [Modules for Experiments in Stellar Astrophysics (MESA)](https://github.com/MESAHub/mesa): allow users to run experiments in stellar evolution.
 Stellar evolution calculations (i.e., stellar evolution tracks and detailed information about the evolution of internal and global properties) are a basic tool that enable a broad range of research in astrophysics.

-[MGITM](https://github.com/dpawlows/MGITM): 3-D GCM of Mars atmosphere from the surface to 300 km aimed at solving for the dynamics of the upper atmosphere, by dpawlows
+[Molecular atmospheric Absorption with Rapid and Flexible Analysis (MARFA)](https://github.com/Razumovskyy/MARFA): tool designed to calculate volume absorption coefficients or monochromatic absorption cross-sections using initial spectroscopic data from spectral databases and atmospheric data from an external file, by Mikhail Razumovskiy

+[msg](https://github.com/rhdtownsend/msg): Multidimensional Spectral Grids -- project for evaluating radiant properties of stellar atmospheres by rhdtownsend

 [Multi-channel Image Reconstruction, Image Analysis, and Display (MIRIAD)](https://github.com/astroumd/miriad): radio interferometry data-reduction package, designed for taking raw data through to the image analysis stage, by Bob Sault et al.

-[msg](https://github.com/rhdtownsend/msg): Multidimensional Spectral Grids -- project for evaluating radiant properties of stellar atmospheres by rhdtownsend

 [NASA Ames Mars Global Climate Model (AmesGCM)](https://github.com/nasa/AmesGCM): simulates the atmosphere and climate of the planet Mars using an external finite volume dynamical core to predict the global atmospheric state given various planetary parameters and physical parameters.